MatrixAINetwork/MATRIX_Diary/Digests/JULY/11th/README.md

 5. Upon receiving the corresponding amount for the invoice, XIF will authorize the payment to the merchant

 Wallet proprietary technology allows X-Infinity to conduct more than 20,000 transactions per second, with average transaction confirmation time of 1 second and average transaction fee of USD$0.10 for every 200 transaction.

+#### Value Proposition

+Consumers

+Low cost to consumer
+Ability to lock card reduces risk of fraud
+Potential for real–time payment insights and offers Send and receive any amount of money, instantly anywhere in the world, at any time A frictionless experience as the X-Infinity Debit Card provides standard payment functionality Cross chain payment channels ensure consumers can make payments using any cryptocurrency in their wallet Private with no customer personal information at risk with control of financial identity Unlimited blockchain accounts in a single wallet profile Control of financial identity

+Merchants

+Instant payment
+ATM-level security for transactions
+Potential for loyalty integration and business intelligence Data insight - Preserves loyalty with a compelling, cool solution No new learned skills needed with no behaviour change needed No new POS hardware needed as card is used for transactions Low cost compared to other payment processors
+No merchant account needed

+#### XIF Coin and Distribution

+To facilitate content creators and consumers on the X-Infinity blockchain, as well as incentivise other ecosystem stakeholders, X Infinity is planning a blockchain solution powered by the XIF Coin.
+X-Infinity will be issuing XIF in a Coin Generation Event.

+Total Coin Supply: 600 million XIF

+Hard Cap: USD 24 million

+Pre-ICO Round (Ongoing)

+Allocation: USD 12 million

+Bonus Coin: 5%

+Accepted Currencies: ETH & BTC

+XIF Coin to USD rate: 1 XIF = US$0.10

+Coin Issuance For This Round: 126 million XIF

+Minimum Contribution: 1 ETH

+ICO Round

+Allocation: USD 6 million

+ICO Date:  8 August 2018

+Bonus Coin: NIL

+Accepted Currencies: ETH & BTC

+XIF Coin to USD rate: 1 XIF = US$0.10

+Coin Issuance For This Round: 60 million XIF

+Maximum Contribution: 0.5 ETH